robertvunabandi/6036/README.md

 # README

 Various Machine Learning related algorithms from MIT 6.036 Intro to ML class.
-All code snippets are written in `Python3` syntax.
+All code snippets are written in `Python3` syntax assuming [`numpy`](http://www.numpy.org/) is installed.

 # NOTES